 -Once in the middle of the night

 Take the puppy outside every 2 1⁄2 hours and 1⁄2 hour after eating (once during the night).
-Take him out the same door and to the same spot every time.
+Take them out the same door and to the same spot every time.
 This will create a Potty for Life spot.
 Once again be patient and be consistent!

 As your puppy begins to recognize the schedule, it becomes easier.
 Potty training can be done in 3-4 weeks depending how the puppy responds to its training.